Question

 Paper form

-Have in-store visitors complete a physical form to collect their phone number and consent to subscribe to your texting campaign.
+Have in-store visitors complete a physical form to collect their phone number and consent to subscribe to your SMS campaign.

-For this workflow, clarify how end users find this form.
-Also, the image URL should be a screenshot of the physical form.
+For this workflow, clarify how end users find the form.
+The image URL should be a screenshot of the physical form.

-Customers opt in when joining the Acme Reward Club, either in-person using a physical form or on our website at https://acme.com/rewards/join, by explicitly checking a box to agree to receive SMS messages.
+Customers opt in when they join the Acme Reward Club in person with a physical form or on the website at https://acme.com/rewards/join.
+They select a box to agree to receive SMS messages.

 - Example of an opt-in image URL: https://acme.com/printed-reward-club-join-form